seanwuzzz/discordbot/README.md

 # discordbot

-for fun
+built for fun.

-code is down for update and maintanence
+check on-going VCT matches, match results, and more!